kathleenforgiarini/java_payrollSystem/README.md

 3. Run the PayrollSystemTest class to test the functionality of the employee classes and payment calculations.

 ## Project Structure
-- bus package contains the employee classes (Employee, SalariedEmployee, HourlyEmployee, ComissionEmployee, BasePlusComissionEmployee).
+- bus package contains the employee classes (Employee, SalariedEmployee, HourlyEmployee, ComissionEmployee, BasePlusComissionEmployee), interface IPayable and Enum for type of employee.
 - client package contains the PayrollSystemTest class to test and demonstrate the employee classes.

 ## Employee Classes